onthemarkdata/learning-kafka-livestream/README.md

 - The resources I am referencing to learn.
 - Summaries of my learnings.
 - Code with documentation.
-- Recording of my livestream.
+- Recording of my live stream.

 *Please note that this shouldn't be considered a tutorial on Kafka, but rather documenting how I approach learning new technologies.
 There may be mistakes or misinterpretations, but if it's brought to my attention I will work to rectify it in this repo.*